arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

-Notice that you are not just generating random numbers: you are generating random numbers *that satisfy a custom domain rule you defined*, in this case simply *being smaller than 50`.
+Notice that you are not just generating random numbers: you are generating random numbers *that satisfy a custom domain rule you defined*, in this case simply *being smaller than `50`*.

-If `arbitraryNumber` is neither an `int` nor a collection of `int`, of course you cannot directly use it to feed the `squareIsNotNegative(int n)` function.<br/>
+If `arbitraryNumber` is neither an `int` nor a collection of `int`, of course you cannot directly use it to feed the `squareIsNotNegative(int n)` function.

 This is one of the challenges in Property Testing.
 While in TDD you can just manage values, in PBT you have to deal with *abstractions* of values.<br/>
 If you are familiar with Functional Programming, this concept should not sound new: instead of operating on primitive types, you lift all the types to an *elevated world*, where the code operates in an *effectful context*.
 The effect in the Property Testing elevated world is a controlled *randomicity*.